How to Become an Acupuncturist

 Acupuncturists have opportunities to work with chiropractic doctors, medical doctors, nurses, physical therapists, and others in the healthcare industry.

-For example, Abbott Northwestern in Minneapolis became the first hospital in the U.S. to offer acupuncture in the emergency room as an alternative to pain medication.
+Abbott Northwestern in Minneapolis, for example, became the first hospital in the U.S. to offer acupuncture in the emergency room as an alternative to pain medication.
+(See this related video for more on acupuncture’s use in emergency rooms.)

 2. Become a professional in the expanding natural healthcare movement